Operations Manager Qualifications & Skills

 Role-specific experience

-A company could not operate if there were any hiccups or disruptions in the operations department.
+A company cannot operate without any hiccups or disruptions in its operations department.
 Operational managers do not support staff but are one of the corporate machine’s most important cogs.
-Because of this, experienced operations managers are highly sought-after.
-Company-specific operations can differ significantly; therefore, having experience in a similar role is extremely valuable for operations managers.
+Due to this, experienced operations managers are highly sought after.
+Company-specific operations can differ significantly.
+Thus, experience in a similar role is extremely valuable for operations managers.

 Photo by National Cancer Institute on Unsplash